ryanpeh/SmartNUS/docs/UserGuide.md

 #### 4.1.10.
 Find/Search Stats: `stat [t/TAG]...`

 * Shows the list of statistics by Tag for the questions attempted.
-* The search is case-insentitive for tags
+* The search is case-insensitive for tags
 * Only full words will be matched (e.g. `CS2100` will not match `CS210`)
 * Statistics for any of the tags passed in will be shown
 * If no parameters are passed in, it will show all statistics